gcccheng/oogway/index.md

 Improved reliability of the development workflow, reduced deployment friction, and enhanced the entire software delivery lifecycle through automation and platform standardization.

-Participated in the project of building Appear Hub, a customer-facing delivery platform for firmware, documentation, and license distribution.
-Implemented the solution on Azure using Container Apps for scalable backend services and Azure Front Door for global routing.
+Contributed to the project of building Appear Hub, a customer-facing delivery platform for firmware, documentation, and license distribution.
+Helped implement the solution on Azure using Container Apps for scalable backend services and Azure Front Door for global routing.

 `2022-2025`